 Squad Size.
-A home team may dress all eligible student-athletes in uniform, but only 27 student-athletes may participate in a Conference contest.
-A visiting team is limited to a travel squad size of 27 eligible student-athletes.
+The home team may dress all eligible student-athletes in uniform, but only 27 student-athletes may participate in a Conference contest.
+A visiting team is limited to a travel squad size of 27 travel-eligible student-athletes.
+A student-athlete who has suffered a season ending injury and will no longer participate may travel without counting towards the visiting team's limit.
+[Revised: 7/10/20]